Skip to content

 Oh boy, we should just go back to plain ES6 :(

 At least, we are not going to directly access index 999 in Arrays that often.
 In practice, I have found that when an Array has a variable length, we often want to access the first element of that Array.
-If I find myself needing to access [1] or [2] a lot, I can usually use Tuples.
+If I find myself needing to access [1] or [2] a lot, I can usually use Tuples (opens in a new window).

 So how can we fix accessing strings[0]?
 Yes, we can do a manual length check upfront, but no one will force us to.
 Having to think about this every single time is quite brittle and error prone, so can we enforce it on type level?